chaoyangnz/loadrush/README.md

 ## Roadmap

-- collect statistical data to help analytics and build metrics to visualise
-- real-time charts and 360° view of virtual users activities
+- [x] collect statistical data to help analytics and build metrics to visualise and real-time charts and 360° view of virtual users activities
-- complex load phases: multiple phases for different load strategy and duration
+- [ ] complex load phases: multiple phases for different load strategy and duration
+- [ ] distributed load testing
-- [`loadflux recorder`](https://github.com/StuffNZ/loadflux-recorder) Chrome extension to record the scenario and generate scenario file automatically
+- [ ] [`loadflux recorder`](https://github.com/loadflux/loadflux-recorder) Chrome extension to record the scenario and generate scenario file automatically
-- distributed load testing
+- [ ] [`loadflux webbench`](https://github.com/loadflux/loadflux-webbench) Browser-side performance/load testing tool which simulates the web browser users
+and drives browsers to test the comprehensive performance of your application.

 ## Story behind it